Get Started Investing

 • Knows that we’re all weak, scared humans who worry twice as much about losing money as opposed to gaining it.
 It’s why they’re focused on mitigating risk.

-Betterment takes it beyond mere offerings of aggressive, moderate or conservative portfolios.
+Betterment takes it beyond mere offerings of aggressive, moderate, or conservative portfolios.
 They offer 101 different portfolio options highly customized to your investing and savings goals.

 They offer a tax-coordinated portfolio which puts assets taxed at a higher rate in your IRAs, while assets taxed at lower rates go in your taxable accounts.
-For example, municipal bonds are exempt from Federal taxes, so they go in your taxable account.
+For example, municipal bonds are exempt from Federal taxes, so they go into your taxable account.

 This is all done automatically.